X3: Reunion: X3 Reunion 2.0 re-release

-Egosoft released version 2.0.01 of X3: Reunion including the Bala Gi Expansion in November 11, 2006.
+Egosoft released version 2.0.01 of X3: Reunion including the Bala Gi Expansion on November 11, 2006.
 This contained many new ships, features, new sectors and further bug fixes.
 Bala Gi's missions are available to players who have logged 10 game hours, have at least 5 million credits on account, have a good reputation with the Boron, are not an enemy of the Split or Paranid, and own at least one station.
 Rewards include the Player Headquarters, the unique M7 frigate class prototype ship the Hyperion, and the ability to build the new M3+ class of Heavy Fighters.
 The availability of these missions is not dependent on the main plot and saved games from previous versions are able to receive the new missions and mission rewards.

 The game itself was relaunched as a budget PC DVD-ROM titled X3 Reunion 2.0.
 The re-release has the 2.0 patch already applied, and contains no trace of StarForce Copy Protection.

 Mac OS X port

 The original version of X3: Reunion for Mac OS X used the Cider "wrapper" technology developed by Transgaming.
 Virtual Programming issued a new version of the game that eschewed Cider in June 2010.
-Virtual Programming CEO Mark Hinton was quoted as saying: "We weren't happy with X3: Reunion's performance when using Cider, and it turned out many of our customers weren't either.
-As a gesture of goodwill, we reengineered the game as a native port that's a free update for existing customers.
-Starting today, new X3: Reunion customers will receive the updated version of the game".
+Virtual Programming CEO Mark Hinton said that they were not satisfied with game's performance when using Cider, and that the customers did not want it either; as a result they reengineered the game as a native port, made as a free update for existing customers.

 X-Superbox Bundle re-release

-The "X Superbox" was released by Deep Silver and Egosoft in August 2010, which includes all of the games from the X Series.
+The "X Superbox" was released by Deep Silver and Egosoft in August 2010, which includes all of the games from the X series.